lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ## Exercise 2: _Single vs. Multi-Page Architecture_

 ### Narrative:
-React Router emerged as a tool for adding routing to Single Page Applications (SPAs).
+React Router emerged as a tool for adding routing to **S**ingle **P**age **A**pplications (SPAs).
 But what exactly is a SPA and why would you want to create one?
 To answer that question, it's helpful to understand the predecessors to SPAs: multi-page applications.

 In a multi-page application, different pages correspond to different HTML files.
 When the browser requests a new page, the server responds with new HTML.
 To load the new page, the browser wipes out the existing HTML and replaces it, causing a distracting flash of the screen and a clunky experience.